All Episodes

 The Tax Cut and Jobs Act will deliver real relief for people in the middle, people who are also striving to get there.

-With this plan, the typical family of four will save 1,182 a year on their taxes.
+With this plan, the typical family of four will save $1,182 a year on their taxes.

-That 1,182 more covers about a year's worth of gas for your car.
+That $1,182 more covers about a year's worth of gas for your car.

-That 1,182 more, it can help you pay down your debt faster.
+That $1,182 more, it can help you pay down your debt faster.

 It can help you start and renovate your home faster.

-That 1,182 more for the average family, that will help you put more money away for college.
+That $1,182 more for the average family, that will help you put more money away for college.

-It will help you save for retirement.
+It will help you save through retirement.

-It'll help you save for a rainy day.
+It will help you save for a rainy day.

-With this plan, we are getting rid of loopholes for special interests, and we are leveling the playing field.
+With this plan, we are getting rid of loopholes for special interests and we are leveling the playing field.

 We're making things so simple, we're making things so simple that you can do your taxes on a form the size of a postcard.